forieux/qmm/docs/tutorial.rst

 .. code-block:: python

-   from qmm import QuadCriterion
    data_adeq = QuadCriterion(H, Ht, data=data)

 .. note::

    In the example above, the hyperparameter value is set to :math:`\mu = 1` and the data term is different that 0.
+For the prior term, the data is 0 by default and the hyperparameter is set to 0.01.

 Optimization algorithms
 =======================